maxdesalle/website/content/_index.md

 description: "Win and help win."
 ---

-Studying math, physics and computers.

--   **Ethical mindset**: win and help win.
+Win and help win.
--   **Life mission**: make the universe better for all of consciousness.

-Currently helping [Hifi](https://hifi.finance) and [Sablier](https://sablier.finance) with marketing and community engagement.
+Math and physics student by day.
+Operations at [Sablier](https://sablier.finance) and investments at [Astrascalla](https://astrascalla.com) by night.